-In January of this year, the federal government announced that title insurance companies in two metropolitan statistical areas (MSAs) -- Miami and New York -- would have to identify the individuals behind any limited liability corporations (LLCs) that were buying properties at certain price points with cash.
-Some experts predicted that this was a temporary move and that the period of investigation (which began March 1 and is supposed to wrap up August 27) would end when it was supposed to without any further action from the federal government.
-Well, here's some evidence that the government is serious about this issue: FinCEN, the United States Department of Treasury's Financial Crimes Enforcement Network, announced that this rule will be expanded to six new counties in a set of new geographic targeting orders (GTOs): Los Angeles County San Diego County Three counties comprising the San Francisco Bay Area The county including San Antonio, Texas The threshold for ...
+In January of this year, the federal government announced that title insurance companies in two metropolitan statistical areas (MSAs) — Miami and New York — would have to identify the individuals behind any limited liability corporations (LLCs) that were buying properties with cash.
+Some experts predicted that this was a temporary move and that the period of investigation (which began March 1 and is supposed to wrap up August 27) would end when it was supposed to without further action taken by the federal government.

 - FinCen, the United States Department of Treasury's Financial Crimes Enforcement Network, announced that its (temporary?) cash-buyer rule launched in March will be expanded to six new counties.